 Affiliates: As a part of Experian, we share personal information with our Experian affiliates for the purposes noted in this Policy.
 We do not share personal information with our affiliates for their marketing purposes without your consent.

-We also share personal information with non-affiliated third parties as described:
+We also share personal information with non-affiliated third parties as follows:

 Business Partners: We share your personal information with companies that we have partnered with to offer products that may be of interest to you.
 We also share your information to provide you with products and services that you request.

 Service Providers: We share your personal information with third parties who perform services on our behalf.
-We share information with these service providers to provide you with the products and services you request and for everyday business purposes.
-For example, we use service providers for billing, communicating with our customers, detecting and preventing fraud, analysis, product improvements and development, and to offer products that may be of interest to you.
+We share information with these service providers to provide the products and services that you request and for our everyday business purposes.
+For example, we use service providers for billing, communicating with our customers, detecting and preventing fraud, analysis, product improvements, development, and to offer products that may be of interest to you.

-Legal Purposes: We share personal information with government entities and others for lawful and necessary purposes, including to respond to requests from government entities or our regulators; to comply with subpoenas, law enforcement requests, and other legal processes; to enforce our Terms and Conditions; and as necessary to protect the rights, privacy, safety or property of our customers, ourselves or others.
+Legal Purposes: We share personal information with government entities and others for lawful and necessary purposes, including responding to requests from government entities or our regulators; to comply with subpoenas, law enforcement requests, and other legal processes; to enforce our Terms and Conditions; and as necessary to protect the rights, privacy, safety, or property of our customers, ourselves, and others.